node-projects/web-component-designer/README.md

     <script src="/node_modules/mobile-drag-drop/index.js"></script>
     <script src="/node_modules/@node-projects/web-component-designer/dist/polyfill/mobileDragDrop.js"></script>

+Following Text is from Wizzywid, needs to be fixed...

 **Disclaimer**: to configure the app to have other elements than the ones it already has, you should clone it, build it, and make one of the changes below.
 I don't want to add a "anyone should add any element to this exact deployed app"